This accessibility statement applies to the Barnsley Council website.

 Technical information about this website's accessibility

-Barnsley Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Barnsley Council is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Content that's not within the scope of the accessibility regulations